What should you know about Euribor rates? Read our experts’ tips

 Currently, the Euribor rates are high, but borrowers may benefit from a variable-rate loan later when interest rates start to fall.
 On the other hand, the fixed rate available for loans may currently be lower than the current Euribor rates.

 “When you take out a home loan, a variable rate is generally lower than a rate fixed for a long period, so many consider it logical to choose the lower rate.
-On average, a short variable rate is cheaper than a fixed rate,” says Jan von Gerich.
+Historically speaking, a short variable rate has been slightly cheaper on average than a fixed rate,” says Jan von Gerich.

 12-month Euribor helps you plan your finances